 There is nothing better than getting tips from locals who live in a destination that you want to visit, our guest writers Ros and Alan Cuthbertson have put together a great post on Things To Do in Chiang Mai.

 Chiang Mai, Thailand’s 2nd largest city and capital of Thailand’s Northern Province is vibrant and more laid back than Bangkok.
-We loved our time that we spent there and you will too.
+We loved the time that we spent there and you will too.
 We hope you enjoy these tips from Ros and Alan.

 If you are fortunate to visit Chiang Mai during one of their important Buddhist celebrations such as Makha Bucha day celebrations in Thailand you will experience Buddhists attending the local temples (Wats) to meditate and give alms to the temples.
 Makha Bucha is held on a full moon in the month of Makha which is the 3rd lunar month of the Buddhist calendar.

-Where is Chiang Mai
+Book your cooking class hereWhere is Chiang Mai

 Chiang Mai Map